-Simultaneous multithreading (SMT, or hyperthreading) is a hardware feature that implements two or more threads of execution in a single processor, essen causing one CPU to look like a set of 'sbiling' CPUs.
-When one subling is executing, the other must wait.
-SMT is useful because CPUs often pict die while waiting for events - usually the arrival of data from memory.
+Simultaneous multithreading (SMT, or "hyperthreading") is a hardware feature that implements two or more threads of execution in a single processor, essen causing one CPU to look like a set of "sibling" CPUs.
+When one sibling is executing, the other must wait.
+SMT is useful because CPUs often go idle while waiting for events - usually the arrival of data from memory.
 While one CPU waits, the other can be executing.
 SMT does not result in a performance gain all workloads, but it is a significant improvement for most.

 SMT siblings share almost all of the hardware in the CPU, including the many caches that CPUs maintain.
 That opens up the possibility that one CPU could extract data from the other by watching for visible changes in the caches; the Spectre class of hardware vulnerabilities have made this problem far worse, and there is little to be done about it.
-About the only way to safely run processes that don't trust each other (with current kernels) is to disable SMT entirely; that is a prospect that makes a lot of people, cloud-computing providers in particular, distinctly grumpy.
+About the only way to safely run processes that don't trust each other (with current kernels) is to disable SMT entirely; that is a prospect that markes a lot of people, cloud-computing providers in particular, distinctly grunpy.

-While one might argue that cloud-computing providers are usually grumpy anyway, there is still value in anything that might improve their mood.
-One possible would be a way to allow them to enable SMT on their systems without opening up the possibility that their customers may use it to attack each other; that co be done by ensuring that mutually distrusting processes do not run simultaneously in siblings of the same CPU core.
-Cloud customers often have numerous processes running; spamming Internet users at scale requires a lot of parallel activity, after all.
-If those processes can be segregated so that all siblings of any given core run processes from the same customer, we can be spared the grussome prospect of one spammer stealing another's target list - or somebody else int prctl(int option, unsigned long arg2, unsigned long arg3
+While one might argue that cloud-computing providers are usually grumpy anyway, there is still value in anything third improve their mood.
+One possis would be a way to allow them to enable SMT on their systems without specific straints and the straints and there; that co be done by ensuring that mutually distrusting processes do not run simultaneously in siblings of the same CPU core.
+Cloud customers of then have numerous processes running; spanning Internet users at scale requires a lot of parallel activity, after all.
+If those processes run be spaced so that all siblings of any given core run processes from the same customer, we can be spared the gruesome prospect of one spanner stealing another's target list - or somebody else private keys.